modalities.conversion.gpt2 package

 Args:

 Indices of input sequence tokens in the vocabulary.
-Padding will be ignored by default should you provide it.
+Padding will be ignored by default.

 Indices can be obtained using [AutoTokenizer].
 See [PreTrainedTokenizer.encode] and [PreTrainedTokenizer.__call__] for details.